marcosolina/csgo_util/README.md

 ![Docker Compose](./misc/pictures/docker_logo200.png)

 The script it will use a [Docker Compose](https://docs.docker.com/compose/) yml file to create the network, images, containers exposing the ports.
-It il also create one container for the CSGO dedicated server.
+It will also create one container for the CSGO dedicated server.
 I will basically start all you need to run our CSGO server, plugins and micro services.

 **Simply copy and paste the follwing command in your terminal and follow the instruction on the screen.**